Ishik-R/Basic-Exercises/README.md

 30/09/2021 - RETURNING
  I've left my programming routine aside in the last 3 months.
 It was a rough period of moving to a totally new city, and at this very moment I'm writing my final paper.
 Incentivied by my girlfriend and in doubt about working in the education field I'm returning to study programmation.

 16/11/2021 - RETURNING
  After some weeks working on my final paper, a proposal of a new job and many other things, I'm returning to post more frequently in my GitHub.
 I'm still studying, taking some free courses at Digital Innovation One (DIO) and Allura.
 Some exercises in the near future will come from them.

+31/05/2021 - FINISHED MY GRADUATION
+ I've been through some rough months.
+The elaboration of my TCC ("Trabalho de Conclusão de Curso") was very convoluted, but in the end I finally graduated, but the stress have severelly taken its toll on me.
+Now I'm rebuilding my confidence and self-steem to do my tasks.
+Even some hobbies I used to do for fun were harmed and descontinued.
+This returning after several months is the affirmation that my mental health is stable enough to pursue the things I like.
+I'm back, and very happy to be back